Schloss Rohrau: Harrach family

 The Harrach family first appeared in southern Bohemia in the 13th century, later in neighbouring Mühlviertel, including the wealthy town of Freistadt.
 The Harrachs owned estates in Styria and Carinthia at one time, but their main interests shifted to Vienna (see Palais Harrach) and Lower Austria.

 Leonhard III von Harrach inherited the castle and in 1524, during the Counter-Reformation, his son Leonhard IV took the side of the Catholics.
 He was granted nobility in 1552 and, in 1584, the Order of the Golden Fleece.
 In 1586, he retired after 55 years of service to the court of Vienna and devoted himself to the Rohrau castle.
 He died in 1590 and was buried in the Augustinian Church, Vienna.

 In 1593, the Turks stormed the castle.
 The damage was repaired in 1599–1605 and is documented in the family's archives.

 Art collection

-The castle houses the Graf Harrach’sche Familiensammlung, one of the largest private collections in Austria.
+The castle houses the Graf Harrach’sche Familiensammlung (Count Harrach family collection), one of the largest private picture collections in Austria.
+The Harrachs brought many magnificent paintings to Rohrau from Naples, Madrid, Rome, Paris and the Netherlands.
 In April 2006, thieves broke in and stole 16 paintings by Rembrandt, Van Dyck, Rubens and Peter Snayers.

 The castle and its collection now belong by inheritance to the counts of Waldburg-Zeil.
+There are guided tours of the castle on Saturdays and Sundays, for groups at any time by prior arrangement.